 5. REAL ESTATE MOGUL.

-The game allows the player to get richer by purchasing many city’s real estate including Vancouver real estate.
+The game allows the player to get richer by purchasing many city’s real estate including the world renowned Vancouver real estate market.

 Why REAL ESTATE MOGUL?

 This is a very exciting game that enables you to sharpen your real estate skills.

 How to play this real estate game.

 You but at least a single slum house to get started.
 After purchasing the slum house, you employ a maintenance worker and a manager This you do by clicking on the grey button on each column, then wait for the month to end and collect your rent.
 The more money you earn the more slum houses you can buy and consequently, the more maintenance and management staff you need.
 With increased income from your monthly collections, you can acquire better and better properties.
 You will most likely get to a point where you feel you have made enough money and prospects are no longer increasing, you may decide to retire, resetting to 0 properties.

 I hope you enjoyed this post about some of the best real estate games out there!
 Each of them come with their own spin on things, just like the real life game of real estate!

 You all did an excellent job at the Games!
 I’ve been participating in the World Police & Fire Games since 1999 and I have never been to one that was so well organised.
 Even the smallest detail was taking care of, so well done everyone!!